Toma5quintana/qmk_firmware/keyboards/keychron/c1/rgb/readme.md

 * * *

-If ever the status LEDs of the keyboard are unresponsive, please check if you have any fast charge for iPhone/iPad/iPod utilities installed in your PC.
+If ever the status LEDs of the keyboard are unresponsive, please check if you have any fast charge utility for iPhone/iPad/iPod installed in your PC.
 Currently, ASUS USB Charger Plus is known for causing this misbehavior.
 There are two workarounds for this, either change your keyboard's VID in `config.h` or uninstall the aforementioned utility program.